Merminmulg/CryptoInfoApp/README.md

-# App for browsing cryptocurrencies
+# App For Browsing Cryptocurrencies
 This is a test app that helps you browse cryptocurrencies.
 It also provides information about each currency and assists in finding potentially useful pairs on exchanges.
 <br/>
 Additionally, I have implemented a cryptocurrency converter that automatically finds exchanges for your conversion pair.